hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 ### Protocol Assumptions

-1. Holder *must* present doc access to Verifier such that Verifier can be assured that the Issuer vetted the document.
+1. Holder *must* present document access to Verifier such that Verifier can be assured that the Issuer vetted the document.
 2. Some business processes and/or regulatory compliance requirements *may* demand that a Verifier gains access to the original vetted documents of an Issuer.
 3. Some Issuers *may* accept digital access links to documents as input into vetting process.
 This is often associated with Issuers who will accept copies of the original documents.